Corey-Carpenter/regex-tutorial/gist.md

 Anchors are probably the simplest components of a regex function.
 They essentially determine the beginning and ending points of a string.
 For the beginning, a \^ (caret) symbol is used, and for the ending, a \$ (dollar sign) symbol is used.
 Also, an important thing to note is that there needs to be a \/ at the very start and end of regex functions.
 For example: /^[whatever search parameters you want]$/

 ### Character Classes
 Character classes let you determine specific groups of characters you would want to match.
 They are always closed in square brackets [].
 For example if you want the string to be able to have any lowercase between a and z you'd write [a-z].
-This would of course be inb
+If you want digits you could write [0-9].

 ### Quantifiers
 Quantifiers specify how frequently a preceding element in a regex pattern should appear.
 They have influence over character or group repetition.
 Using specific symbols allows you to customize search parameters.
 Here are a few examples: An asterisk * matches 0 or more occurences.
 A plus sign + matches 1 or more occurences.
 A question mark ? matches zero or one occurences.
 Using curly brackets you can also matches specific number n occurences: {n}.
 Putting a comma after n matches n or more occurences: {n,}.
 Using two numbers will match between them: {n,m}.